emilyrosenberg/snowy-melt/README.md

 - The ascii character was inspired by images [here](https://amgrubb.github.io/csc111/lab-5-loopFunc.html) and [here](https://www.momsarefrommars.com/moms-blog/category/ascii%20art).
 - The words and definitions were adapted from content found in [Weather Words](https://www.metoffice.gov.uk/weather/learn-about/met-office-for-schools/other-content/other-resources/weather-words) and [EnglishClub Weather Vocabulary](https://www.englishclub.com/vocabulary/weather-vocabulary.php).
 - This [resource](https://stackoverflow.com/questions/4859292/how-can-i-get-a-random-key-value-pair-from-a-dictionary/4859322#4859322) for accessing a random pair was provided by CI tutoring (Rebecca).
-- I would like to thank my Code Institute mentor, Adegbenga Adeye, for ideas, patience, and support. <br>
+- I would like to thank my Code Institute mentor, Adegbenga Adeye, for ideas, patience, and support.
-- Thanks to my cohort facilitator, David Calikes, for kind and helpful reassurance during this project, and great ideas for future implementations.
+- Thanks to my cohort facilitator, David Calikes, for kind and helpful reassurance, and great ideas for future implementations.
+- Thanks also to my fellow students, who have been helpful and supportive during this project.